oegea/passager-password-manager/README.md

 npm run start:docker
 ```

-A production-ready build will be available on the port `8000` under an apache server.
+A production-ready build will be available on the port `8000` served by a basic apache server.

+### Starting a new Passager Backend instance

+Passager has its own REST service to handle authentication and data storage.
+It works great for organizations that need to keep synchronized their passwords between different devices.
+Additionally, sharing capabilities are available when connecting Passager to a remote backend.

+A new backend instance can be easily started by building and running its corresponding docker image.

+Please refer to the [Passager Backend directory](/backend/) for more information.

+## Starting developing

-## Start developing locally with docker
+### Quick start with docker

 Build the docker image with the following command: